calligraphe/blog/README.md

 ### Single article page

 Here you can view the full article and the information about it: title, author, body.
 This page also contains comments section: the oldest are on top and the latest ones in bottom.
 There is also a form to add a new comment.
 You can write your comment in the text field and send it by clicking `Add comment` button.
+Your comment will appear under all previous comments.

 ### Contact page